softwaremill/bootzooka/README.md

 navigate your web browser to http://localhost:8080/ and start using the application.

 If you want to start develop new features, you must have sbt version 0.12.1 installed.
-Enter the same directory and type _sbt_ to start sbt console.
+Enter the same directory and type _sbt_ to start the sbt console.
 Few plugins are already integrated with the project:

 * IDE configuration: we are using the best IDE right now - IntelliJ IDEA - to be able open project with it you must generate project files, you can do that with: _gen-idea_
 * web server: right now Jetty is integrated with the project, you can start it from sbt console with: _container:start_